-Be careful what paper you pick for a 2-sided project and do some tests before making many copies.
-Again, its not where the paper comes from – it’s the type of paper being used that compounds the problem.
-Don’t let your favorite paper vendor try and convince otherwise.What to Look For
+Be careful what paper you pick for a double-sided project.
+Do some tests before making many copies.
+Again, it's not where the paper comes from – it’s the type of paper being used that compounds the problem.

 If ink transfer occurs, you can see a light impression of the photo or text from the opposite page transferred to the opposing sheet.
 Blacks and very dark colors are much more likely to transfer.

 ** Use interleaving sheets between pages.
-Thin translucent material is available from office supply stores.
+(Thin translucent material)

 ** Try and avoid a photo facing a blank page.
 Ink transfer will be more obvious.